jasp-stats/jasp-desktop/Docs/development/git-guide.md

 ```

 This needs to be done once for each feature branch.
 Do not delete it if you want to keep the branch!

+## Git submodules: `jasp-stats/jasp-desktop`

+## Summary of basic principles

+1. Do not use git clients for making PRs, unless you know what you are doing.
+2. Learn working with git comfortably.
+3. Fork and clone jaspModules to make PRs, do not work inside of jasp-desktop repository.
+4. Work in feature branches.
+5. Rebase often.
+Do **not** call `git pull` to sync your repository with `jasp-stats`. **Rebase**.
+6. Prefer making more smaller PRs rather than making one PR implementing many unrelated features.
+7. Make clean PRs
+	- Make sure you do not have merge conflicts (rebase)
+	- Test your code before making a PR
+	- Document your changes by writing informative commit messages
+	- Link issues to your PR
+8. You are responsible for making sure your PR will be dealt with.
+Assign reviewers to your PRs.
+Communicate when your PR goes stale or if your PR needs special attention.
+9. Be proactive when assigned to review: let the PR author know if you cannot review their PR.
+10. You can add other people's forks as your remote to review or checkout their code.